How to boost student motivation in the classroom for academic excellence (Blog image)

 3. Encourage the “pleasantly frustrating” paths

 Professor James Paul Gee has written seminal research on learning and video games.
 He’s known as the godfather of game-based learning (GBL).
 He touts several good “learning principles” that video game design has exemplified in terms of hooking and incentivizing students.
-By challenging kids with levels of achievement, you can help motivate students find an inner drive to keep moving ahead, one step at a time.
+By challenging kids with levels of achievement, you can help motivate students to find an inner drive to keep moving ahead, one step at a time.

 For example, in a science class, a teacher can use Time to Climb to reinforce concepts related to the water cycle.
 The game can present questions with visuals and scenarios related to the topic, challenging students to apply their knowledge.
 Students can compete against their peers to climb the leaderboard by answering correctly and quickly.
 This not only encourages active participation but also creates a sense of achievement and enjoyment as students progress through the game.